clone

 CDK_IMAGE=cashubtc/mintd:0.13.4 CDK_NAME=my-local-mint DEV=1 make cdk-up

-make cdk-up / make nutshell-up) so the runtime behavior in CI matches local usage.latest) so PRs will update numeric tags.npm run test-integration.npm cinpm run test:prepareDEV=1 make cdk-up (and/or DEV=1 make nutshell-up)npm run test-integrationDEV=1 make cdk-down / DEV=1 make nutshell-downnpm run api:check to create a temporary API report and compare it to the recorded status-quo at /etc/cashu-ts.api.md.npm run api:update to update the /etc status-quo when a public API change is intended.When running api:update locally:
+make cdk-stable-up / make nutshell-stable-up) so the runtime behavior in CI matches local usage.latest) so PRs will update numeric tags.npm run test-integration.npm cinpm run test:prepareDEV=1 make cdk-stable-up (and/or DEV=1 make nutshell-stable-up, DEV=1 make cdk-rc-up, DEV=1 make nutshell-rc-up)npm run test-integrationDEV=1 make cdk-stable-down / DEV=1 make nutshell-stable-downnpm run api:check to create a temporary API report and compare it to the recorded status-quo at /etc/cashu-ts.api.md.npm run api:update to update the /etc status-quo when a public API change is intended.When running api:update locally:

 npm run api:update